graphprotocol/graph-node/docs/environment-variables.md

 - `GRAPH_GRAPHQL_DISABLE_BOOL_FILTERS`: disables the ability to use AND/OR
   filters.
 This is useful if we want to disable filters because of performance reasons.
+- `GRAPH_GRAPHQL_DISABLE_CHILD_SORTING`: disables the ability to use child-based sorting.
+This is useful if we want to disable child-based sorting because of performance reasons.
 - `GRAPH_GRAPHQL_TRACE_TOKEN`: the token to use to enable query tracing for a GraphQL request.
 If this is set, requests that have a header `X-GraphTraceQuery` set to this value will include a trace of the SQL